n8bird-oss/zenon-router/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report a bug to help improve Routerix
+about: Report a bug to help improve zenon
 ---

 # Bug Description